-Catherine's extensive experience in financial services providing strategic insights, risk oversight, finance, corporate governance and a deep knowledge of change management will enable her to bring a positive insight on a broad range of issues to Board and Committee debates.

-External appointments: Non-Executive Director of Beazley plc and Chair of the reinsurance and European insurance subsidiary, Beazley Insurance.
-Non-Executive Director and Vice Chair of Blackrock Asset Management Ireland Limited and Chair of its Accounts Review committee.
+Catherine's extensive experience in financial services, including on board risk committees, providing strategic insights and risk oversight makes her well suited to being the Chair of the Board Risk Committee.
+Additionally, her experience in finance, corporate governance and her deep knowledge of change management enables her to bring a positive insight on a broad range of issues to Board and Committee debates.
+External appointments: Non-Executive Director of Beazley plc and Chair of the re-insurance and European insurance subsidiary, Beazley Insurance.
+Non-Executive Director and Deputy Chair of BlackRock Asset Management Ireland Limited.